ProtonVPN Recenzie: Rezulatul expertului

 Finally, I connected to a ProtonVPN server in Australia, which is one of the farthest servers from my location, and I experienced my slowest browsing speeds (although my download speed actually increased a little bit from what it was in Italy).
 Websites averaged about 4-6 seconds to load, and it took anywhere from 15-30 seconds for content to start to play on streaming apps, but TV shows and movies remained in HD the entire time and there was no buffering.

-Overall, ProtonVPN’s speed test numbers may not look great, but ProtonVPN has some pretty fast speed to support almost any online activity.
-I maintained great speeds when I connected to servers in the US (my home country), and even though my download speeds decreased a lot when I was connected to distant servers, ProtonVPN still provided me with sufficient speeds to stream content with only minor delays (just for the content to load) and share P2P files.
+Overall, ProtonVPN has some pretty fast speeds to support almost any online activity.
+I maintained great speeds when I connected to servers in the US (my home country), and ProtonVPN still provided me with sufficient speeds on distant servers to stream content with only minor delays (just for the content to load) and share P2P files.

 ProtonVPN Servers & IP Addresses